 First, list out how much you make per paycheck period, your checking and savings accounts.
 If you want to take a step further, you can also add a line where you count how much you have cash on hand.
 This way, it can give you a better picture of how much money you are worth and what you can use to spend your money wisely.

-Loans are meant to be paid back with an additional cost to you and your family.
-So while you may have a thousand dollars in your credit limit, you could also owe a thousand dollars in your near future.
+Loans are meant to be paid back at an additional cost to you and your family.
+So while you may have a thousand dollars in your credit limit, you could also owe a thousand dollars in the near future.

 These expenses that don’t change stay the same from month to month.
 Fees, as listed above, don’t typically change as the month progresses.